TheArchSeal/mtgstats/README.md

 ## Decks

 To specify which decks to use, pass the name of the deck as a command-line argument.
-To do this simply add `<deck>` when running the script.
+To do this simply add `<deck>` when running the script. '*' can be used in place of the name 'collection'.

 ## Card Attributes